-- C. Balance sheet;
+- C. Balance sheet:

 - D. Statement of income;

 - E. Statement of cash flows;

+- F. Statement of Retained Earnings (Statement of Changes in Stockholders' Equity)

-- F. Financial notes; and
+- G. Financial notes; and

-- G. Audit letter, if audited
+- H. Audit letter, if audited

 You may either (i) attach/append the financial statements to this disclosure statement or (ii) file the financial statements through OTCIQ as a separate report using the appropriate report name for the applicable period end. ("Annual Report," "Quarterly Report" or "Interim Report").